RomanCLV/DUAV2023/sources/opencv-samples/8_DualDisplayDelayed/README.md

 ## Example

-Assuming you're in the `DualDisplayDelayed` folder:
+Assuming you're in the `build` folder:

 ```
 ./maint.out 30 2